katholiek-onderwijs-vlaanderen/sri/README.md

 If `verb` is omitted, it MUST be interpreted as PUT.

 The response body matches this same composition, and returns the http status and body (if any) the regular operations would return.
 A client MAY combine operations of type GET/PUT/DELETE in a single batch operation.
-The batch operation itself MUST be a PUT operation.
+The batch operation itself MUST be a PUT operation, unless the entire batch is composed of GET operations, in which case the batch it's HTTP verb MUST be GET.

     PUT /batch
     ...